-P[€] (Parking)
+P (Parking)

-The steering is locked, and the taillight, license plate light and auxiliary lights are on, but all other electrical systems are off.
+The steering is locked, and the taillight, license plate light and auxiliary lights are on.
+The hazard light and turn signal lights can be turned on, but all other electrical systems are off.
 The key can be removed.

-The steering must be locked before the key can be turned to " $P \leq$ ".
+The steering must be locked before the key can be turned to "P≤".